Nusiq/My-GIMP-Config-And-Scripts/user_config_changes.md

+# Changes
-This file contains the list of the changes that my setup makes to the default GIMP configuration.
+The following contains the list of the changes that my setup makes to the default GIMP configuration.
 The list may be incomplete:

 - Removed a lot of the tools from the toolbox and removed their shortcuts.
 The toolbox now contains only the following tools:
     - Pencil Tool